DWL-stu/ArcticWolf/README.md

   * Threads_num : number of threads
   * Attribute_hide : file attribute hide
   * self_starting : Modify the registry to implement self-start
+  * Password : Password to connect the botnet
   * etc.
 * The log will be recorded in ./Data/History.config